 - An application form completed online at our website, including

-- An essay [which must be in PDF format] uploaded within the online application form
+- An essay [which must be in PDF format]uploaded within the online application form, and

 - Official high school or GED transcripts uploaded at our website by your high school counselor or registrar

-- Official report of SAT (code 7230) or ACT (code 1715) scores sent to us electronically by the testing service or uploaded by your high school counselor or registrar
+- Official reports of SAT (code 7230) or ACT (code 1715) scores sent to us electronically by the testing service or uploaded by your high school counselor or registrar